 This fund is being formed to recognize the contribution of Dr. Temple Grandin to the field of animal research, animal welfare and to the American Society of Animal Science.
-Once the club is fully funded, the money will be used to support those who foster the discovery, sharing and application of scientific knowledge concerning the responsible use of animals to enhance human life and well-being.
+Once the club is fully funded, the money will be used fund a symposium associated with animal behavior and welfare.
+Additional endowment earnings may also be used to support graduate student travel.

-Temple Grandin was born in Boston, Massachusetts.
-After mentorship from a high school science teacher and aunt who lived on ranch in Arizona, Grandin pursued a career as a scientist in the agricultural industry.
-Diagnosed with Autism, Grandin is able to view and understand behavioral characteristics of animals that other people cannot.
-Because of this, she has changed the way livestock is handled in North America and many countries by designing facilities around the needs of livestock.
+Dr. Temple Grandin was born in Boston, Massachusetts.
+After mentorship from a high school science teacher and an aunt who lived on a ranch in Arizona, Temple pursued a career as a scientist in the agricultural industry.
+Diagnosed with Autism, she is able to view and understand behavioral characteristics of animals that other people cannot.
+She has changed the way livestock is handled in North America and many countries by designing facilities around the needs of livestock.

-At Colorado State, Grandin has published many industry publications, 63 journal articles, book chapters, and technical papers on animal handling.
-She has written many books, one of which was a New York Times best seller.
-Grandin has also received multiple prestigious awards nationally and internationally, some of which include Richard L. Knowlton Award from the Meat Marketing and Technology Magazine, the Industry Advancement Award from the American Meat Institute, the Beef Top 40 industry leaders and the Lifetime Achievement Award from The National Cattlemen’s Beef Association.
-Grandin was also inducted into the Cowgirl Hall of Fame in 2011.
-Grandin still speaks with parents and teachers throughout the U.S. about her experiences with autism and is a past member of the board of directors of the Autism Society of America.
+At Colorado State, Dr. Grandin has published in many industry publications, including journal articles, book chapters, and technical papers on animal handling.
+Her published books include a New York Times best seller.
+Dr. Grandin has also received multiple prestigious awards nationally and internationally, including the Richard L. Knowlton Award from the Meat Marketing and Technology Magazine; the Industry Advancement Award from the American Meat Institute; the Beef Top 40 industry leaders and the Lifetime Achievement Award from The National Cattlemen’s Beef Association.
+She was also inducted into the Cowgirl Hall of Fame in 2011.
+Temple still speaks with parents and teachers throughout the U.S. about her experiences with autism and is a past member of the board of directors of the Autism Society of America.

 - Yvonne Vizzier Thaxton